oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 #### Staging model files

-In this step, we explore the staged WDT model YAML file and properties in directory `/tmp/mii-sample/model-in-image__WLS-v1`.
-The model in this directory references the web application in our archive, configures a WebLogic Administration Server, and configures a WebLogic cluster.
-It consists of only two files, `model.10.properties`, a file with a single property, and, `model.10.yaml`, a YAML file with our WebLogic configuration `model.10.yaml`.
+In this step, you explore the staged WDT model YAML file and properties in the `/tmp/mii-sample/model-in-image__WLS-v1` directory.
+The model in this directory references the web application in your archive, configures a WebLogic Administration Server, and configures a WebLogic cluster.
+It consists of only two files, `model.10.properties`, a file with a single property, and, `model.10.yaml`, a YAML file with your WebLogic configuration `model.10.yaml`.

 ```
 CLUSTER_SIZE=5